 declaring it ‘throw in the trowel week’

 I SAT NEARLY PARALYZED yesterday, trying to sort a design problem as the day slipped away without inspiration’s arrival.
 I’ve felt vaguely this way for days, frankly.
-It wasn’t until this morning that I remembered I always get like this at this time of the season, and that I’ve written about it before.
+It wasn’t until this morning that I remembered I always get like this at this time of the season, sometimes in mid- or late June, and that I’ve written about it before.
 Reading this essay from my archive helped:

 throwing in the trowel (ca. 1990ish)